Dyson-Schwinger equations in the theory of computation: Renormalization of the halting problem

 {\bf Acknowledgment.} The first author was supported for this project by the Summer Undergraduate Research Fellowship (SURF) program of Caltech, through a Herbert J. Ryser fellowship.
 The second author is partially supported by NSF grants DMS-0901221, DMS-1007207, DMS-1201512, and PHY-1205440.
 The second author acknowledges MSRI for hospitality and support.
+The authors are especially grateful to Joachim Kock for many helpful comments and suggestions that significantly improved the paper.